28 Oct 2025

 In the sun-washed hills of Malta, along the Mediterranean coast, a new retreat is offering a more complete, and luxurious, way to heal with psychedelic therapy.

-A full week in a resort-style retreat, with a team of in-house therapist and medical professionals, multiple ketamine-assisted therapy sessions, yoga, seafront mediations, swimming pool, healthy food, a curated experience of holistic healing.
+A full week in a resort-style retreat, with a team of in-house therapists and medical professionals, multiple ketamine-assisted therapy sessions, yoga, seafront meditations, swimming pool, healthy food, and a curated experience of holistic healing.

 But sometimes, you just need to give yourself permission to heal.